meshcloud/meshcloud-docs/docs/administration.index.md

 ---
 id: administration.index
-title: Overview
+title: Admin Area
 ---

-Partners Users have access to the so called **Administration Area**.
-The administration area enables partner users to manage their child [meshWorkspace](./meshcloud.workspace.md) accounts within the meshcloud platform.
-Assigning Partner Users can only be done by Partner Admins.
+The Admin Area is the central place for administrators to manage everything in their meshStack.

-Different groups of people may need access to the different administration area functionality.
+Different groups of people may need access to the different Admin Area functionality.
 Therefore, the following administrative roles are currently available to users of the administration area:

+> Please note that only Partner Admins can manage which users have access to the Admin Area.
+They can do so by opening up the Admin Area
+> and navigating to "Access Control" -> "Admin Access" on the left-hand side of the Admin Area.

+## Available Roles

 - **Partner Admin**: It's basically the account with administration rights.
 Has full access to all functionality and can manage users of the administrator/partner account.